Wabel-v0/k8s-/README.md

-# Try Me - Kubernetes Microservices Project
+# Try Me

 ## What is this?

-This is a simple project that runs three small programs (called services) on Kubernetes.
-It helps you learn how to use Kubernetes and monitor your services.
+This is a simple project that runs three small programs on Kubernetes.

 ## What you need